EthanForrestCarr/OTCInterviewPresentation/README.md

 	- Ability to **define and compute meaningful metrics** for housing affordability.
 	- Ability to **communicate findings visually** in a way that a non-technical stakeholder (e.g., a county commissioner) can understand.

-### 2. Data to Be Used
+### 2. Data Sources (Implemented)

-The project will primarily rely on **public government datasets** that are realistic for county-level analysis:
+The project relies on **public government datasets** that are realistic for county-level analysis and are already wired into the current dashboard.

+#### American Community Survey (ACS)

-- **U.S. Census Bureau – American Community Survey (ACS)**
+- **Source:** U.S. Census Bureau – ACS 5-year estimates, downloaded as CSVs from data.census.gov.
+- **Years covered:** 2013–2023 (inclusive).
+- **Tables used:**
+	- `B19013` – Median household income (in the past 12 months).
-	- Median home value (owner-occupied units).
+	- `B25077` – Median value (owner-occupied housing units).
-	- Median gross rent.
+	- `B25064` – Median gross rent.
+- **Geographies used:**
+	- Fergus Falls city, Minnesota.
+	- Otter Tail County, Minnesota.
+	- Minneapolis city, Minnesota.
+	- Hennepin County, Minnesota.

+From these tables, the backend computes:

-	- Median household income.
+- Median home value time series.
-	- Cost-burden–related tables where feasible (e.g., gross rent as a share of income).
+- Median gross rent time series.
-	- Geography examples: Fergus Falls city, Otter Tail County, Minneapolis city, Hennepin County.
+- Median household income time series.
+- Price-to-income ratio = median home value / median household income.
+- Rent-to-income share = (median gross rent × 12) / median household income.

+#### HUD Fair Market Rents (planned enhancement)

-- **U.S. Department of Housing and Urban Development (HUD)**
+- **Source:** U.S. Department of Housing and Urban Development (HUD) Fair Market Rents (FMR).
-	- Fair Market Rents (FMR) or Small Area FMRs as an additional view on rent levels.
+- **Status:** Loader is scaffolded in `backend/src/load_hud.py`, but HUD FMR data is not yet surfaced in the live dashboard.
+This is a natural future enhancement.

-- **Optional local or state data (stretch goals)**
+#### Optional local or state data (stretch goals)

 - County-level parcel or assessment data (Otter Tail, Hennepin) for trends in assessed value.
 - Minnesota state or local open data (e.g., building permits, housing stock) if time allows.

-The exact tables and years may be adjusted based on data availability and quality, but the emphasis stays on **comparable affordability metrics across rural and metro geographies**.
+The emphasis remains on **comparable affordability metrics across rural and metro geographies**.

-### 3. Planned Analytical Steps
+### 3. Analytical Steps (Implemented Pipeline)

-At a high level, the analysis will follow this path:
+The current implementation follows this concrete pipeline:

 1. **Gather and ingest data**
-	 - Download ACS and HUD datasets (CSV or via API).
+	- Download ACS CSV exports for each year and table into year-specific folders (e.g., `2013/ACSDT5Y2013.B19013...csv`).
-	 - Store raw files under a dedicated `backend/data/raw/` directory.
+	- (Planned) Add HUD FMR Excel files alongside ACS data.

 2. **Clean and standardize**
-	 - Filter data to the chosen geographies and years.
-	 - Standardize column names and data types.
-	 - Handle missing or unreliable estimates (e.g., margins of error, null values).
+	- Use `backend/src/load_acs.py` to read the ACS CSVs.
+These files are in a "wide-by-geo" format, with one row per metric and columns like `Fergus Falls city, Minnesota!!Estimate`.
+	- Select the median estimate row for each table and extract all `!!Estimate` columns.
+	- Normalize values to numeric types, handling commas, missing data, and `NaN` values.

 3. **Engineer affordability metrics**
-	 - Compute median home value and median gross rent time series.
-	 - Compute price-to-income and rent-to-income ratios:
+	- For each `(year, geography)` pair, compute:
+		- `median_home_value` (from `B25077`).
+		- `median_gross_rent` (from `B25064`).
+		- `median_household_income` (from `B19013`).
-		 - Price-to-income = median home value / median household income.
+		- `price_to_income = median_home_value / median_household_income`.
-		 - Rent-to-income = (median gross rent × 12) / median household income.
+		- `rent_to_income = (median_gross_rent × 12) / median_household_income`.
-	 - Optionally approximate cost-burdened shares using ACS tables where available.

 4. **Prepare data for visualization**
-	 - Aggregate results into tidy, long-format tables suitable for plotting.
-	 - Export processed data as **JSON files** with a clear schema under `backend/data/processed/`.
-	 - Make these JSON files available to the frontend (e.g., by copying them into `frontend/public/data/`).
+	- Use `backend/src/build_affordability_dataset.py` to merge metrics across tables and years.
+	- Export a single tidy JSON file, `backend/data/processed/housing_affordability_timeseries.json`, with schema:
+		- `geographies`: list of included geography names.
+		- `metrics`: list of records, each like:
+			- `year`, `geo_name`, `median_household_income`, `median_home_value`, `median_gross_rent`, `price_to_income`, `rent_to_income`, `hud_fmr_2br` (optional, currently `null`).
+	- Copy or sync this JSON file into `public/data/housing_affordability_timeseries.json` for the frontend.

 5. **Visualize and interpret**
+	- The React app fetches `/data/housing_affordability_timeseries.json` at runtime.
-	 - Build interactive charts (via Vite + React + TypeScript) to compare Fergus Falls / Otter Tail vs Minneapolis over time.
+	- Charts and narrative components render comparisons of Fergus Falls / Otter Tail vs Minneapolis / Hennepin over time.
-	 - Highlight key differences in affordability and trends.
-	 - Summarize findings and possible implications for Otter Tail County decision-makers.
+	- The dashboard surfaces both raw price levels and affordability ratios, along with interview-ready narrative text.

 ### 4. Flexibility of Scope